 - Usually, the reviewers are blinded to the authors' identities and affiliations while the associate editors have full access to them.

 - Authors are usually notified within 2-3 months about the acceptability of their manuscripts.

 - Reviewers are selected based on their expertise within the topic area of the submission, and their purpose is to assist the authors and the journal by providing a critical review of the manuscript.
-To apply be a reviewer in one of the Briefland journals, please submit your request with your resume at .
+To be a reviewer in one of the Brieflands journals, please submit your request with your resume at https://brieflands.com/support.
 The editorial board of the journal will review your resume and will be in contact with you.

-- After receiving the reviewers' comments, authors are requested to send the revised article and a copy of their reply to the reviewers including the comment and explaining the answers to the questions and the changes made to the revised version.
-The communication regarding a specific manuscript will be done only between the journal and the designated corresponding author.
+- After receiving the reviewers' comments, authors are requested to send the revised article and a copy of their reply to the reviewers, including the comment and explaining the answers to the questions and the changes made to the revised version.
+Communication regarding a specific manuscript will be done between the journal and the designated corresponding author.

 Responsibility for the Reviewers

 Based on the agreement with our reviewers, they are committed to these regulations: